WilliamZhang20/CartPole-DQN/README.md

 The overall goal of the training process is to make sure that it holds the pole vertical for as long as possible.
 If the pole's angle exceeds 12 degrees, or the cart veers out of the 'video frame', then the game is over.

 In the process, I set a maximum duration, which the DQN attempts to reach, and each time it does not, a reward of -1 is assigned.
-At each training round, it processes a set number of episodes (currently hardcoded to 280), and plays the game.
-At each training step, it store the rewards in a memory buffer, which is later randomly sampled to fit the model.
-This is an example of experience replay.
+At each training round, it processes a set number of episodes (currently hardcoded to 300), and plays the game.
+At each training step, it store the rewards in a memory buffer, which uses Prioritized Experience Replay (PER) to sample later on.
+The PER is implemented using a Sum Tree data structure, in which the most valuable experiences are collected.

 That deep neural network model is used at each step of the game to determine moves, which can either be pushing the cart left or right.
 It contains two fully connected hiddden layers, and outputs the Q-values for each possible action in the current state.